gogonzo/sport/README.md

 About
 =====

 Package contains functions calculating ratings for two-player or multi-player matchups.
-Methods included in package are able to estimate ratings (players strengths) and their evolution in time, also able to predict output of challange.
-Algorithms are based on Bayesian Approximation Method, and they don't involve any martix inversions nor likelihood estimation.
-Weights (parameters) are updated sequentionaly, and computation doesn't require any additional RAM to make estimation feasible.
-Additionaly, base of the package is writen in `C++` what makes `sport` computation even faster.
+Methods included in package are able to estimate ratings (players strengths) and their evolution in time, also able to predict output of challenge.
+Algorithms are based on Bayesian Approximation Method, and they don't involve any matrix inversions nor likelihood estimation.
+Weights (parameters) are updated sequentially, and computation doesn't require any additional RAM to make estimation feasible.
+Additionally, base of the package is written in `C++` what makes `sport` computation even faster.

 Theory
 ======

 Problem of sport matchups falls into subject of paired comparison modeling and choice modeling.
-Estimating player skills is equivalent to estimating preferrence of choice between two alternatives.
-Just as one product is more preferred over another to buy, similarly better player is more preffered to win over worst.
+Estimating player skills is equivalent to estimating preference of choice between two alternatives.
+Just as one product is more preferred over another to buy, similarly better player is more preferred to win over worst.
 As player/event and alternative/experiment can be used interchangeably, for ease of use sport nomenclature is adapted (player/event).

 Algorithms implemented in a `sport` package works similarly, as all using Bayesian Approximation Method.
 Algorithms works as follows: At the moment player `i` competes with player `j` while both have initial ![R\_i](https://latex.codecogs.com/png.latex?R_i "R_i") and ![R\_j](https://latex.codecogs.com/png.latex?R_j "R_j") ratings.
 Prior to event, probability that player `i` win over player `j` is ![\\hat{Y\_i}](https://latex.codecogs.com/png.latex?%5Chat%7BY_i%7D "\hat{Y_i}").
 After event is finished when true result ![Y\_{ij}](https://latex.codecogs.com/png.latex?Y_%7Bij%7D "Y_{ij}") is observed, initial believe about rating is changed ![R\_i^{'} \\leftarrow R\_i](https://latex.codecogs.com/png.latex?R_i%5E%7B%27%7D%20%5Cleftarrow%20R_i "R_i^{'} \leftarrow R_i") according to the prediction error ![( Y\_{ij} - \\hat{Y\_{ij}} )](https://latex.codecogs.com/png.latex?%28%20Y_%7Bij%7D%20-%20%5Chat%7BY_%7Bij%7D%7D%20%29 "( Y_{ij} - \hat{Y_{ij}} )") and some constant ![K](https://latex.codecogs.com/png.latex?K "K").
 Updates are summed as player can compete with more than one player in particular event.